pali-english/pali-english.github.io/README.md

 alighting where it will;
 the discerning protect the mind,
 a guarded mind leads to bliss.

+    Sududdasaṁ sunipuṇaṁ, yatthakāmanipātinaṁ:
+        Sududdasaṁ: So hard to see, difficult to discern.
+        Sunipuṇaṁ: So subtle, very delicate.
+        Yatthakāmanipātinaṁ: Alighting where it wishes, settling where it desires.

+    Cittaṁ rakkhetha medhāvī, cittaṁ guttaṁ sukhāvahaṁ:
+        Cittaṁ: The mind.
+        Rakkhetha: Should protect, should guard.
+        Medhāvī: The discerning, the wise.
+        Cittaṁ: The mind.
+        Guttaṁ: Guarded, protected.
+        Sukhāvahaṁ: Brings happiness, leads to bliss.

 Dūraṅgamaṁ ekacaraṁ,
 asarīraṁ guhāsayaṁ;
 Ye cittaṁ saṁyamissanti,